-This all-male identified course, will give you the opportunity to develop your leadership, learn outdoor skills and challenge yourself - it’s a great first step into wilderness travel.
-A single gendered course allows the group to focus on positive risk taking, working through conflict and communicating about emotions in a peer group at the same developmental stage.
+This all-male identified course will give you the opportunity to develop your leadership, learn outdoor skills and challenge yourself - all a great start to wilderness travel.
+As a single gendered course, your group will be able to focus on positive risk taking, working through conflict and communicating about emotions, all within in a peer group who is at the same developmental stage.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

 Students carry both personal and group gear which means packs can be heavy.
-Students need to be physically able to hike with a 40-pound backpack to be successful on this course.
-If the applicant is under 5’ tall and/or 85 pounds, please call Outward Bound prior to enrollment.
+Students should be physically able to hike with a 40-pound backpack to be successful on this course.
+If the applicant is under 5 feet tall and/or 85 pounds, please call Outward Bound prior to enrollment.

-The course starts with several days of rock climbing where students learn the basics of climbing technique, belaying and knots, while building trust with team members and confidence in themselves.
-During this section, students challenge themselves physically on solid rock cliffs and push their mental strength during a free hanging rappel with stunning views of the surrounding granite domes.
+The course starts with several days of rock climbing; students will learn the basics of climbing technique, belaying and knots, while building trust with team members and confidence in themselves.
+During this section students challenge themselves physically on solid rock cliffs, and push their mental strength with a free hanging rappel with stunning views of the surrounding granite domes.

 Service to others and the environment is a core value of Outward Bound and is integrated into each course.
-Students follow Leave No Trace ethics and complete acts of service while leading and supporting fellow crew members.
-Designated service projects are coordinated with land managers like the US Forest Service, Bureau of Land Management and the National Park Service to collaborate on land restoration projects.
-Students develop a value of service, see the impact of their actions first hand and transfer this desire to serve their communities at home.
+Participants follow Leave No Trace ethics and do acts of service while leading and supporting fellow participants.
+Designated service projects are coordinated with land managers like the US Forest Service, Bureau of Land Management, and National Park Service to collaborate on land restoration projects.
+As they see the impact of their actions, firsthand, students develop a value of service, and transfer this desire to serve their communities once they return.

 Outward Bound believes, in order for profound learning to take place, there must be time to reflect on the experience.
-During course, Solo is that opportunity.
+Within course, the Solo is that opportunity.
 It is a chance to experience solitude in the wilderness without distraction while also taking a break from the physical rigors of course.
 Students are separated from their group for a period of time which depends on course length and Instructor assessment of group capability.
 Solo sites are chosen to provide solitude.
-Students are provided with all necessary equipment, food and water.
+Participants have all necessary equipment, food and water.
 On this course, the Solo time will not exceed 12 hours.

 Our courses vary in length from 4 to 85 days.
-On shorter courses, students will receive an introduction to leadership skills, strength of character and a desire to serve.
-With longer courses, the same outcomes and benefits are achieved but reach a more profound level of mastery, as there are more opportunities develop technical skills, receive and implement feedback and further personal development.
+On shorter courses, participants will receive an intro to leadership skills, strength of character and a desire to serve.
+On longer courses, the same outcomes and benefits are achieved with the ability to reach a more profound level of mastery.
+Longer courses allow for more opportunities to develop technical skills, receive and implement feedback and further personal development.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.